wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 Internet-Draft              NSEC/NSEC3 usage                  March 2017

-   of [RFC5155], it SHOULD synthesize an answer (or NODATA response) for that name using the cached deduced wildcard.
+   rules set out in Section 5.3.4 of [RFC4035] (NSEC), or in Section 8.8 of [RFC5155], it SHOULD synthesize an answer (or NODATA response) for that name using the cached deduced wildcard.
 If the corresponding wildcard record is not in the cache, it MUST fall back to send the